How we earned over $43,000 in 2018 with passion projects

 Here is how the numbers break down.

-I’m a big fan of consulting work in early retirement.
-It gives us the freedom to pick and choose the type of work that we
+I'm a big fan of consulting work in early retirement.
+It gives us the freedom to pick and choose the type of work that we do, when we want to do it.

 As most of you know, I manage the operational side of Rockstar Finance.
 I also provide general IT support online, which is something that I can do from anywhere.